StevenTammen/steventammen.com/content/about-the-author.md

 ## Basics

 My name is Steven Tammen.
-I currently work in Warner Robins Georgia as a civilian employee of the [402 Software Engineering Group (SWEG)](https://www.linkedin.com/company/402d-sweg/), United States Air Force.
+I currently work in Warner Robins Georgia as a civilian employee of the [AFSC Software Directorate](https://www.linkedin.com/company/afsc-software/), United States Air Force.
 My team in particular does full-stack web applications with C# ([ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core)) on the backend and [Angular](https://angular.io/) on the frontend.
+At present, I am an assistant project manager, and help coordinate all the work for a group of ~18 software developers that are split into three separate scrum teams.

 <!-- TODO: explain why work at Air force position vs. something else, like a higher paying job in industry -->